Barcelona | Pamplona | Madrid

 Day

-4: July 5 - Barcelona to Pamplona
+4: July 5 - Wine and Cava outside Barcelona

-Day 5: July 6 - Pamplona - Opening Ceremonies
+5: July 6 - Barcelona to Pamplona

-be activities all day but the party starts tonight at 11:00 p.m. with the firework display, and it's quite
+starts tonight at 11:00 p.m. with the firework display, and it's quite an impressive one too.
+The crowd

-an impressive one too.
-The crowd then heads to Plaza Castillo and the surrounding streets, with live music,
+then heads to Plaza Castillo and the surrounding streets, with live music, discos and street musicians

-discos and street musicians inspiring the inebriated party-goers to move their feet.
-Bear in mind the fact that
+inspiring the inebriated party-goers to move their feet.
+Bear in mind the fact that the partying won't stop

-the partying won't stop until 8am, so pace yourself!
+until 8am, so pace yourself!

 Day